mattarlab/hyperspace/index.md

 <section id="intro" class="wrapper style1 fullscreen fade-up">
 	<div class="inner">
 		<h1>MattarLab</h1>
-		<p>Our research group studies the evolutionary and cultural origins of human behavior.
+		<p>Our lab studies the evolutionary and cultural origins of human behavior.
 We study a broad range of topics related to social behavior in the laboratory and in the field, using economic games, physiological measurements, ethnographic interviews, and surveys.</p>
 		<ul class="actions">
 			<li><a href="#one" class="button scrolly">Learn more</a></li>
 		</ul>